 Inspired by: Real Racing 3

 First developed in 2013 by EA Firemonkeys, Real Racing 3 offers an authentic experience with real-word racetracks, and official cars from 29 manufacturers.

 Says Jonathan: “I created an illustration based on one of my favorite updates from R3, which was the “NASCAR” update.
 It was an update very different from the rest, and introduced many new ways & techniques of driving.
 The style I went for was a comic style similar to that of Initial D, I love their use of line work to denote the sense of speed and action in each panel.”

 We’d love to see the art work of your favorite games that you have created.
 Show us your creative side and share your artwork with us on Twitter.

 Want to work with some of the most creative and passionate people in gaming?
 Visit our careers page.

-Stay in the conversation: Visit our site, follow us on Twitter and Instagram and Like us on Facebook.
+Stay in the conversation of all things EA: Visit our site, Read our blog, follow us on Twitter and Like us on Facebook.